highcharts/highcharts/docs/maps/marker-clusters.md

 ===============

 ## Introduction
 Marker clusters is the concept of sampling the data values into larger blocks in order to ease readability and increase performance.
-It is a simple solution to display a large number of mappoints on a map.
-The number on a cluster shows how many markers it contains.
-As you zoom into the map the points will start to show, and the cluster will contain fewer markers.
+It is a simple solution to display a large number of map points on a map.
+The number label on a cluster graphic shows how many data points it represents.
+As you zoom into the map the individual points will start to show, and the cluster will contain fewer markers.

 The `marker-clusters` module supports `mappoint` and `scatter` series types.